Tuesday, July 4, 2023

 It was raining as we put-in at Bold Point and paddled up the Seekonk River though the narrows between Bold Point in East Providence and India Point in Providence.
 India Point was the base of operations for John Brown’s merchant fleet in the second half of the 18th century.
 John Brown and his brothers would go on to found Brown University.

-We paddled past the Brown University Boat House and up to the George Washington Bridge that carries Route 195 across the Seekonk River.
-In 1781, George Washington marched his army across the Seekonk River at this point at the start of a 14-week march from Newport to Yorktown with General Jean-Baptiste de Rochambeau.
+We paddled past the Brown University Boat House and up to the George Washington Bridge that carries Route 195 over the Seekonk River.
+In 1776, George Washington marched his army across the Seekonk River at this point on his way to New York after successfully driving the British out of Boston.

 Approaching downtown Providence